Adimserious/drivers-licence-quiz/README.md

-# Führerschein (English)
+# Führerschein Quiz (English)

+Welcome to the Führerschein Quiz English version.
 ## Introduction
-The Führerschein English quiz application is designed to provide the English version of the driving licence theory exam questions.
+The Führerschein English quiz is designed to provide the English version of the driving licence theory exam questions in Germany.
 Dedicated to migrants in Germany who wishes to optain a drivers licence and prefers to write the exam in English language.

 The live link can be found here -